 Replace mayonnaise with mashed avocado or brush the bread with extra virgin olive oil and a dash of balsamic vinegar.

-Pack a handful of nuts for a filling snack.
-Almonds are a nutritious choice.
+Pack a handful of nuts for a filling and fueling snack.
+Almonds, walnuts, and pistachios are super choices.

-Pack nut butter sandwiches on whole grain bread.
-Buy nut butters without added oil or sugar.
-Try sneaking almond butter into a sandwich by mixing it with peanut butter.
+Pack nut or seed butter sandwiches on whole grain bread.
+Try almond, peanut, or sunflower seed butter.
 Click here for a comparison between the different types of nut butters.

 Hummus travels well in small containers and is a tasty main course for lunch.
 Include fresh vegetables like; broccoli florets, sugar snap peas, or carrots for dipping.